MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 ---
 title: Create a prompt
-description: Learn how to create a custom prompt.
+description: Learn how to create a prompt.
 author: phil-cmd
 contributors:
   - phil-cmd